cooperrc/engineering-dynamics/module_00/introduction.md

 1. Recognize the course objectives, requirements, grading policy, required software, and materials
-2. View video content and submit answers on Campuswire
+2. View video content and submit answers on GitHub Discussions
-3. Use the discussion board on Campuswire
+3. Use the discussion board on GitHub Discussions
 4. Locate course areas and features, and recognize their general purposes
 5. Complete a Jupyter notebook exercise
 5. Scan and upload a hand-written assignment